Dr. Piotr Cienciala

 Institute for Sustainability, Energy & Environment (Affiliate)

-My research explores interactions between geomorphic and biological processes which shape landscapes, habitats, and ecosystems.
+My research explores interactions between geomorphic, hydrological, and biological processes which shape landscapes, habitats, and ecosystems.
 I am interested in natural dynamics of such bio-physical landscape systems, their response to environmental change (e.g. land use and climate), as well as scientific basis for their management, conservation, and restoration.
 My main focus is on rivers and their connections with terrestrial, lacustrine, and marine environment.
 As a primary approach to study these topics, I combine fieldwork, remote sensing (especially aerial and terrestrial LiDAR, drone-based multi-view photogrammetry), and geospatial analysis.
 However, I ocassionally complement such work with simple modeling as well as experimental (laboratory) work.

 My research aims to advance current understanding of how landscape systems operate but also guide conservation and restoration efforts.
 Thus far, most of my work has been carried out in mountain streams and rivers on the West coast US and Canada, especially Pacific Northwest.